sheltermanager/asm3/doc/manual/onlineformfields.rst

 lookingforsex
     The person's "looking for" animal sex preference (Use lookup type field with values (any)|Female|Male) lookingforyoungerthan
-    The persons "looking for" animal age preference (use number type field for years value) lookingforspecies
+    The person's "looking for" animal age preference (use number type field for years value) lookingforspecies
-    The persons "looking for" animal species preference (use species type field) dateofbirth / dateofbirth2
+    The person's "looking for" animal species preference (use species type field) dateofbirth / dateofbirth2
     The person or animal's date of birth dateofbirthanimal